Fleker/Gltn/_nightlies/docs/docs/00_Getting_Started.md

 #### Read the Documentation
 There's a variety of plugin types you can develop for Gltn: formats, themes, dictionaries, panels.
 Each system is different in how they work and you should read the specific articles for more help on setting up your environment for a given plugin.
 Additionally, each section includes examples of already used code to help you get started, ideas for inspiration, and API guides and references.

+## *Developer Guidelines*
+To be approved for the Gltn Store, you must follow a couple of guidelines.
+Here's some advice:

+* Focus on the content - Gltn ultimately is a writing platform.
+You should consider how your plugin will help users with writing.
+It should not distract the user from their task and should compliment the system.
+Don't try to go overboard.
+This is not an operating system.
+* Integration - Your plugin may not secretly manipulate user data.
+This includes but isn't limited to deleting settings and files as well as adding settings and files without the user's consent or knowledge.
+Also, your plugin should use the APIs and procedures recommened.
+* Function - Your plugin must meet its specified function and not secretly run other code.
+This includes but isn't limited to attacking servers, running malicious code, or interfering with the user in a malicious way.
+* Classiness - Your plugin must be tastefully presented.
+This includes but isn't limited to showing pornography, insulting the user or any other individual, and presenting information in a tasteless manner.